yiyuezhuo/UncertaintyDodgeGame.jl/readme.md

 \end{bmatrix}
 $$

-The calculation call [KalmanFilter.jl](https://github.com/JuliaGNSS/KalmanFilters.jl) to do the work.
+The calculation calls [KalmanFilter.jl](https://github.com/JuliaGNSS/KalmanFilters.jl) to do the work.

 ## Notes

 The game is based on [Starlight.jl](https://github.com/jhigginbotham64/Starlight.jl) engine and committed to a Julia game jam in the [Julia Discord's game-dev channel](https://discord.com/channels/762167454973296644/775962287461629952).